eunoia-mazz/eunoia-app/README.md

 For users preferring Docker for deployment, you can pull the pre-built Docker images and run them directly:

 Pull Docker Images

+You will be prompted to enter a passphrase upon pulling the Docker images.
+Please use the following passphrase:

+### Passphrase: eunoiamazz

+Pull Docker Images

 Frontend

 ```bash